nmquijada/tormes/README.md

 9) Virulence genes screening
 10) Pangenome comparison (optional)

-When working with *Escherichia* or *Salmonella* sequence data, extensive analysis can be enabled (by using the `-g/--genera` option), including:
+When working with *Escherichia*, *Klebsiella* or *Salmonella* sequencing data, extensive analysis can be enabled (by using the `-g/--genera` option), including:

 11) Antibiotic resistance screening based on point mutations
 12) Plasmid replicons screening
-13) Serotyping
+13) Serotyping (only for *Escherichia* and *Salmonella*)
 14) fimH-Typing (only for *Escherichia*)
+15) Subtyping based on surface polysaccharide locus: complex capsule (K) and on complex LPS (O) locus (only for *Klebsiella*)

 Once the WGS analysis is ended, TORMES summarizes the results in an interactive web-like file that can be opened in any web browser, making the results easy to analyze, compare and share.

-15) Interactive report generation (customizable)
+16) Interactive report generation (customizable)

 <br>

 TORMES is written in a combination of Bash, R and R Markdown.
 Once the WGS is ended, TORMES will automatically generate a RMarkdown file (unique for each analysis) that will be use to render the report in R environment.
 This file is susceptible for user's modification and the generation of user-specific reports (by including additional information, tables, figures, *etc.*).
 Additional information can be found in the [Rendering customized reports](#rendering-customized-reports) section.
 TORMES is a pipeline, and for its use it is necessary the utilization of a lot of bioinformatic tools that constitutes the backbone of TORMES and that are listed in the [Required dependencies](#required-dependencies) section.
 The availability of open-source, user-friendly pipelines, will broaden the application of certain technologies, such as WGS, where the bottleneck sometimes rely in the complex bioinformatic analysis of the great amount of data that is generated by high-throughput DNA sequencing (HTS) platforms.
 TORMES was devised with this aim, inspired by some excellent currently available software, such as [Nullarbor](https://github.com/tseemann/nullarbor), [EnteroBase](https://enterobase.warwick.ac.uk/) and the [Center for Genomic Epidemiology](https://cge.cbs.dtu.dk/services/).
 Nowadays, there are other alternatives for conducting WGS analysis, as more software are appearing regularly, such as the recently published [Bactopia](https://github.com/bactopia/bactopia).
 Every software offers different features towards specific outcomes, providing the users with a wide variety of option to face WGS.
 We would like TORMES to be regularly updated with the most novel tools and databases, and to improve the pipeline taking into account users' suggestions.

 <br>